shivannis/xandr-docs-public/xandr-docs/articles/monetize/set-up-multi-factor-authentication.md

 ---
 title: Microsoft Monetize - Set Up multi-factor authentication
-description: The article provides instructions on how to set up multi-factor authentication. ms.date: 10/28/2023
+description: The article guides on setting up Multi-Factor Authentication (MFA) with instructions on using Auth0 Guardian or Google Authenticator for enhanced security. ms.date: 10/28/2023
 ---